KatherineMichel/the-list/README.md

 https://www.safaribooksonline.com/library/view/intermediate-python-programming/9781491954935/video248754.html | An Introduction to "Big O" Notation and How to Analyze the "Runtime Performance" of Algorithms - Intermediate Python Programming [Video]

-https://www.manning.com/books/the-quick-python-book-third-edition | Manning | The Quick Python Book, Third Edition
+https://www.manning.com/books/the-quick-python-book-third-edition | Manning | The Quick Python Book, Third Edition -->

-doctest
--->

 <!--
-https://twitter.com/pstreetjack/status/1057310563456307200 | paperstreetjack on Twitter: "@djangocon Can you recommend a good video tutorial series for testing Django apps.
-Can be paid or free.
-I'm having trouble finding good materials."

-Kenneth Love
-"This is one of those places, Python 2 users, that you'll need to do something extra.
-You'll need to add (object) after your class name and before the colon."

-https://www.kennethreitz.org/python-for-humans/ | Python for Humans — Kenneth Reitz
-http://docs.python-guide.org/en/latest/writing/gotchas/ | Common Gotchas — The Hitchhiker's Guide to Python

 https://learncodethehardway.org/more-python/

 https://learnpythonthehardway.org/python3